benjaminangafua/ekklesia-record/README.md

         > Main views, it controls all url endpoints for routing
         > It also deals with functionality on the frontend data
 - **app.py**
-    This file will be run when starting the web server of this application
+    > This file will be run when starting the web server of this application
+- **requirements.txt**
+    > This file comprises of all the packages that supports this application.
+The packages need to be install before getting started
+- **Procfile, Gemfile**
+    > These files are used for the hosting of this app on `Heroku`
+- **church.db**
+    > The database that stores all the queries info
+- **README.md**
+    > Comprises of the application's detail